Previous Episode << >> Next Episode

 "Ok, no need to yell," Lena muttered.

-"So, erm, is Cartoon Heroes going to be the only song on the single, or is there going to be another song?"
+"So, erm, is this going to be the only song on the single, or is there going to be another song?"
 Craig asked.

 "Can we get on with it then?"
-Jessie asked.
+Jessie snapped.
 Everyone looked at her oddly.

 "You're in a bit of a mood, aren't you?"
 Triah asked.